Marta Rădulescu: Sunt studentă!

-By late 1932, Rădulescu was in correspondence with N. Crevedia, an admirer and like-minded humorist-writer, who visited her at her second home in Pitești.
+By late 1932, Rădulescu was in correspondence with Nicolae Crevedia, an admirer and like-minded humorist-writer, who visited her at her second home in Pitești.
 Crevedia may have also acted as her literary agent, arranging the text for print, and instructing her on how to polish her style.
-Reportedly, Rădulescu was taking courses at the literature and philosophy faculties of Bucharest University, but did not graduate.
-She began writing her self-styled "fantasy reportage pieces", collectively grouped as Sunt studentă! ("I Am a Student!").
-According to Pavel Dan, the pieces included here were too self-referential, even "surfeited": "[She] writes about the fact that she is now an author.
-Of course, this fact unsettles the entire universe. [...]
-Humanity itself breaks in half: on the one hand, those who appreciate her talent [...] and, on the other, those who know-nothings, such as university professors".
-A similar verdict was provided by Lovinescu: "the writer explored the situations facing her tiny personality in two more novels [...], which failed to make her interesting anew; the genre is too much for her to handle".
+Reportedly, Rădulescu was taking courses at the literature and philosophy faculties of the University of Bucharest, but did not graduate.
+One of her interviewers, Alexandru Robot, claims that the university "expelled her, as a subversive element."
+Living with her father in a large townhouse outside Cluj's Botanical Garden, she began writing her self-styled "fantasy reportage pieces", collectively grouped as Sunt studentă! ("I Am a Student!").

-In a 1933 piece, Rădulescu thanked her new publishers, the "great company" Editura Adevărul of Bucharest, for ensuring the "combative success of my funny little book."
 Mysteriously, this work was a fresco of her father's Cluj University, which Rădulescu may not have attended at all, to the backdrop of the Great Depression and political convulsions.
 Such details renewed speculation that Marta was signing works penned by Dan Rădulescu.
+The latter's colleagues are disguised under various names, but, as noted at the time by critic Pompiliu Constantinescu, not very well, with philologist Gheorghe Bogdan-Duică easily recognizable by any reader.
 The student-narrator takes part in the strike of 1932, where she meets recruiters for both the Romanian Communist Party and the fascist Iron Guard (including a glimpse of the agitator Bănică Dobre).
 The autofictional Rădulescu informs the reader that she prefers the Guard, but attends meetings of the far-left, during which communist activists imply that the difference between them and the fascists is a minor one.